Who are we? | Tisu vanaani?

-Hosted by Chyll and MJ from inception, with the introduction of the awesomely charismatic Candie K in 2011, Radio Kunakirwa was the only 100% Zim music podcast online facilitating the growth of Zim music to the people of the nation.
-Back in those days the show/crew was known as 'XBC Jumpoff'.
-Please don't ask us what it means.
-Hatizivi.
-Anyhoo... the podcast came about as an idea to connect fans and artists alike as a way of bridging the gap between mainstream media and geographical limitations with a considerable number of Zimbos living overseas.
+Hosted by Chyll and MJ from inception, with the introduction of the awesomely charismatic Candie K in 2011, Radio Kunakirwa became known as the only 100% Zimbabwean music podcast online facilitating the growth of Zim music to the people of the nation.
+Back in those days the show was known as ‘XBC Jumpoff’.
+The podcast came about as an idea to connect fans and artists alike as a way of bridging the gap between mainstream media and geographical limitations with a considerable number of Zimbos living overseas.
 People missed home and what better way to (re)connect with your homeland than music?
 Radio Kunakirwa became the platform to hear the best and latest music while getting information on who the artists were, their location, how to get hold of them and their music.
 When the podcast commenced, Zim music was transforming its identity thanks to the growth of the Urban Grooves genre that had begun sowing seeds after the turn of the millennium.
 This worked well with the flexibility of podcasts; you could listen to them at anytime, anywhere.
 It was a step ahead in technology for Zim music fans compared to having to wait for your favourite show at a particular time to be broadcast on radio.

 At the height of the show, Radio Kunakirwa commanded a religious following with around 11,000 show downloads a month.
 To date it remains one of the most successful Zim music podcast in history.

-We introduced a new podcast in 2015 called Passport YeGreen a.k.a P.Y.G which is a little bit different!
+We introduced a new podcast in 2015 called Passport YeGreen a.k.a P.Y.G which was a little bit different!
 It is a round table discussion about the issues Zimbabweans face the world over.
 Akuruma nzeve ndewako!
-Mnay old Zimbabwean sayings point to one thing: there is power in community.
+Many old Zimbabwean sayings point to one thing: there is power in community.
 P.Y.G is our way to embrace that.